A33revo/A33revo/README.md

 - 👀 I’m interested in ...x
 - 🌱 I’m currently learning ...y
 - 💞️ I’m looking to collaborate on ...z
-- 📫 How to reach me ... no way:(
+- 📫 How to reach me ..." moc.liamg@7eem33ecitsujeht" here  it is  my email!!!just reverse it!you got it!